Solution-Focused Brief Therapy

-In traditional family therapy programs, the therapist will have to identify what is “wrong” within the family for having their “issues” and then attempt to fix them.
+In traditional family therapy programs, the expert will have to identify what is “wrong” within the family for having their “issues” and then attempt to fix them.
 With solution-focused therapy or SFT, that is not how it works.
 A solution-focused therapy program assists a family in recognizing their individual skills and strengths.
-That way, they could use it to formulate a solution to family problems and help them in reaching future goals.
+That way, they could use it to formulate answers to family problems and help them in reaching future goals.
 With that, the family should consider seeking a professional to understand more about solution-focused therapy.

 If your problem involves others, having those others there with you in the room is a great way to cut to the chase and save time.
 More importantly, you have a safe and supportive place to get things off your chest, someone to help you both negotiate a solution, and a professional to help you both emotionally mop up. — Robert Taibbi L.C.S.W.

-Solution-focused therapy for families is a psychotherapy method that attempts to discover, improve and work on solutions constructed from the family’s mental (and physical) stamina, instead of acting on solving an issue, which focuses on the problems within the family and fixing their concerns.
-This therapy program is anticipated to be short-term, comprising of no greater than five meetings.
+Solution treatment for families is a psychotherapy method that attempts to discover, improve and work on resolutions constructed from a family’s mental (and physical) stamina, instead of acting on resolving an issue, which focuses on some problems within a family and fixing their concerns.
+This program is anticipated to be short-term, comprising no greater than five meetings.

-Moreover, the therapy is a great way to intervene initially if there are distresses within the family and it is best-used side by side with other types of therapy programs.
+This therapy is a great way to intervene initially if there are distresses within the family and it is best-used side by side with other types of programs.

 For example, Child #1 and Child #2 are always fighting.
 Let’s call it sibling rivalry.
-Their disagreements are causing great distress for the whole family, and so when they are pushed to do SFT, the therapist will not ask as to how the fights started.
+Such disagreements are causing great distress for the whole family, and so when they are pushed to do therapy, a professional will not ask as to how the fights started.
 What the therapist will do is to ask them how to find a solution to end their quarrels right now.
-The goal is not to fight again, especially when it is petty since everyone in the family is affected by them.
+The solution is not to fight again, especially when it is petty since everyone in the family is affected by them.
 It will take a lot of patience and understanding not to speak ill so as not to cause fights.
-This is the process of looking for a solution.
+This is the process of focusing on a solution.

-Whatever the difficulties that are challenging a family, there are ways or exclusions that embrace the “seeds” of the family’s solutions to solving their troubles through SFT for families.
-Everyone in the family is participating in creating the goals of their psychotherapy, and with that, when all the goals are achieved, they will know when the program has done its purpose.
+Whatever the difficulties that are challenging a family, there are ways or exclusions that embrace the “seeds” of the family’s solutions to solving their troubles through therapy for families.
+Everyone in the family is participating in creating the goals of this program.

 There is no shame in changing and growing, and your work is to have compassion and openness for yourself as a fluid human being, and to allow this process to take place. — Jade Wood, MA, LMFT, MHSA

-The families will have to deal with how they are going to reach a specific solution to their ordeal during the first therapy session.
-They will not focus on how the problems sprung up in the first place which will then take up therapy time.
-In SFT for families, this is lessened.
+The families will have to deal with how they are going to reach a specific solution to their ordeal during the first session.
+They will not focus on how the problems sprung up in the first place which will then take up treatment time.
+In therapy for families, this is lessened.
 Families will then go straight on how to find solutions to their issues.

-With that understood by all members of the family in therapy, the therapist will then ask questions like these:
+With that understood by all members of the family in therapy, the therapist will then ask a question like:

-- What is the ultimate goal of this family as to why you’re on treatment and why you’re working together?
+What is the ultimate focus of this family as to why you’re on treatment and why you’re working together?

-By asking these questions, the therapist will then assist the family in creating an imagined scenario of an optimal solution.
-In that way, the family will look for ways to solve their issues with what they have with them – the value of understanding, patience, care, and love, for example.
-Ultimately, with this type of undertaking, the family will reach their goal.
-SFT is all about visualizing and working towards a solution to benefit the whole family.
+By asking such questions, a psychiatrist will then assist a family in creating an imagined scenario of an optimal resolution.
+In that way, your family will look for ways to solve you issues with what you have with them – the value of understanding, patience, care, and love, for example.
+Ultimately, with this type of undertaking, a family will reach their goal.
+Treatment is all about visualizing and working towards a solution to benefit your whole family.

 Despite the considerable expansion of models of care that include caregivers, it remains the case that these services have substantial wait times and are often hard to access. — Dillon Browne Ph.D.

-Some families visit their therapist periodically to touch base on their SFT program.
+Some people visit a psychiatrist periodically to touch base on their family therapy program.
 Nobody is perfect, and at times, families do get into disagreements.
-To keep everything aligned once again, families visit their therapist for this specific program two to three times a year.
-The important thing here is to reach the goal every time.
-And while there will be instances wherein the goal may seem hard to achieve, as a family, the focus is on finding a solution, always.
+To keep everything aligned once again, families visit a professional for this specific program two to three times a year.
+One important thing here is to reach the goal every time.
+And while there will be instances wherein a goal may seem hard to achieve, as a family, our focus is on resolving everything.